SquireEskila/BattleSiege/README.md

 HOW TO DOWNLOAD:
 * Click "battle.cmd" in the list above the readme, and in the right hand corner next to the word "Raw" is a button to download the raw file.
 Save to the Genie scripts folder!
+* "battle2.cmd" version adds moon mages and all pieces now have special abilities!

+SPECIAL ABILITIES:
+* PALADINS: Guild Piece Tiles next to a Paladin are protected until that Paladin tile is defeated.
+* WARMAGES: Upon death, War Mages will explode in the 4 corners around their piece.
+* EMPATHS: Once per game, your empath can sense the 8 tiles next to their original pieces.
+This also reveals the remaining Empath pieces to your opponent!
+* RANGERS: If there is room to dodge (the tile has not been struck yet and is considered empty; MISSED attacks are not empty!) the Ranger can dodge twice.
+* MOONMAGES: Have 5 charges of Locate, which reveals 2 random enemy tiles.
+They can also Backtrace after a Locate to immediately mark all 3 enemy Moon Mage tiles!
+* THIEVES: Upon death, Thieves will land a guaranteed hit on the nearest enemy tile to the east or south.
+This ability will wrap the playing field until an enemy tile is found or the Thief's own tile is reached from behind.
+* It has been my goal to make these abilities challenging and FUN in ways that promote emergent gameplay.
+If they are frustrating, please leave feedback!

 UNTESTED MECHANICS:
-- Gagging the script and whisper outputs that are required to sync both players.
+* Gagging the script and whisper outputs that are required to sync both players.
-- Have not played a full game using slates, need slates to test.
+* Have not played a full game using slates, need slates to test.

 HOW TO PLAY:
 * Run battle.cmd in Genie (if you already have a script named battle.cmd you can rename it to battlesiege.cmd or whatever you like)